mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

  - SHOW SLAVE STATUS displays all the options but MASTER_TLS_VERSION value.

- - Maxadmin, 'show services' or 'show service $binlog_service' displays all the options when SSL is on.

  - STOP SLAVE is required for CHANGE MASTER TO command (any option)

  - START SLAVE will use new SSL options for Master SSL communication setup.